• Loading stock data...

 It contains more than two dozen athletic directors, university presidents, commissioners, current and former politicians, professional athletes, business executives, and professional sports executives.

 The roundtable will take place amid a major debate about the future of college sports; any legislation could impact athletes.
-Currently, players can receive revenue sharing directly from schools in addition to NIL opportunities, thanks to the House v.
+Currently, players can receive revenue-sharing directly from schools in addition to NIL opportunities, thanks to the House v.
 NCAA settlement.
 They can transfer an unlimited number of times without penalty thanks to another federal court decision.
 Dozens of athletes have also attempted to challenge the NCAA’s eligibility rules, though the NCAA has prevailed in many of these cases.

-In the pros, many of these issues—especially related to compensation and player movement—are negotiated through collective bargaining agreements between player unions and leagues.
+In the pros, many of these issues—especially related to compensation and player movement—are negotiated through collective bargaining agreements between players’ unions and leagues.
 But while the NCAA does have a Student-Athlete Advisory Committee, there’s no athlete union in college sports.
 The NCAA and power conferences are also lobbying for a bill that would prevent athletes from being employees, and therefore leave them unable to unionize.

 And now, college athletes are not on the invite list for Trump’s roundtable.